pmorantedev/pmorantedev/README.md

 ### <div align="center">I'm Pablo, a multiplatform app Developer</div>

-  I've been learning to code for a long time, currently studying a Higher Degree in Multiplatform App Development.
-Right now i'm focused in Java and Kotlin, but with my focus in full-stack developing I know a well-varied list of languages and developing platforms.
+  I've been learning to code for a long time, I studied a Higher Degree in Multiplatform App Development.
+I started programming with Java and Kotlin, but my professional career has been programming in C#.
+Right now i'm focused in full-stack programming and working as a DevOps.
 Learn more about me on my web page <a href="https://www.pmorante.dev" target="_blank">pmorante.dev</a>

 - 🌍 Based in Barcelona